John Douglas Thompson: Career

 In 2014, he played the titular role in the Off-Broadway production of Tamburlaine, Parts I and II, and reprised his performance as Joe Mott in the 2015 New York transfer of the Chicago production of The Iceman Cometh.
 Thompson won a second Obie Award for his performance in both plays, and was presented with a special Drama Desk Award in the same year for "invigorating theater in New York through his commanding presence, classical expertise, and vocal prowess".

 In 2018, Thompson appeared in the role of The Starkeeper in Broadway's Carousel at Imperial Theatre, New York, alongside Joshua Henry, Jessie Mueller, and Renee Fleming.

-In addition to his theater work, Thompson has appeared on television in Law & Order, Law & Order: SVU and Conviction.
+In addition to his theater work, Thompson has appeared on television in Law & Order, Law & Order: SVU, and Conviction.
 He also appeared in the short film Midway and the legal drama Michael Clayton.
 He appears as Dr. Mitchell in the 2020 HBO Max film Let Them All Talk directed by Steven Soderbergh.
 Since 2022, Thompson has appeared as Arthur Scott in the HBO show The Gilded Age.

 In the 2022 film Till, Thompson played Emmett Till's Mississippi uncle Mose Wright; his performance was singled out by Oscar nominee Andrea Riseborough as the one "from the past year you’ve been especially moved by".

+Thompson portrayed Claudius in a production of Hamlet at the Delacorte Theatre with Shakespeare in the Park in 2023.

-In 2024, he will make his Royal Shakespeare Company debut as the titular role in Othello.
+In 2024, he made his Royal Shakespeare Company debut as the titular role in Othello.

+Thompson will appear alongside Ṣọpẹ́ Dìrísù and Nicole Beharie in the upcoming Netflix limited series adaptation All the Sinners Bleed, based on the S. A. Cosby novel of the same name.